 When it rolls up to the company, Crow Holdings, within that construct, my objective is a great opportunity for the people that work here.
 If that is your objective, you are going to care about the people that work for you and love those people in the context in which I communicated.
 That is a very virtuous cycle.
 If people work within an environment like that, they believe that you are committed to creating an opportunity and you prove it to them.
-They are empowered to go out and lead themselves because leadership is about inspiring leadership.
+They are empowered to go out and lead themselves because the leadership keynote speaker is about inspiring leadership.
 It is not getting people to follow you.
 Inspire them to lead.

 In the context of your business, one of the ways you do goes back to how Trammell Crow built the company.
 It is giving people opportunities to prosper through their work.
 I would assume there is even more to it than that.
 Money is always a wonderful thing.
 My philosophy has always been that we have this idea that personal joy, individual wealth, prosperity, and making a difference in the world are mutually exclusive ideas.
 My philosophy has always been it is all the above at the same time.

 I did not use the word money.
 I used the word opportunity.
 Think about what any person wants.
 Maybe not most.
 You want more responsibility, autonomy and technical knowledge.
 You want to grow as a person and a professional in all of those respects.
 I do not know anybody who wants to be micromanaged.
 People want more autonomy.